sendinblue/APIv3-ruby-library/docs/TransactionalEmailsApi.md

   email: 'email_example', # String | Mandatory if templateId and messageId are not passed in query filters.
 Email address to which transactional email has been sent.
   template_id: 789, # Integer | Mandatory if email and messageId are not passed in query filters.
 Id of the template that was used to compose transactional email.
   message_id: 'message_id_example', # String | Mandatory if templateId and email are not passed in query filters.
 Message ID of the transactional email sent.
-  start_date: Date.parse('2013-10-20'), # Date | Mandatory if endDate is used.
+  start_date: 'start_date_example', # String | Mandatory if endDate is used.
 Starting date (YYYY-MM-DD) from which you want to fetch the list.
 Maximum time period that can be selected is one month.
-  end_date: Date.parse('2013-10-20'), # Date | Mandatory if startDate is used.
+  end_date: 'end_date_example', # String | Mandatory if startDate is used.
 Ending date (YYYY-MM-DD) till which you want to fetch the list.
 Maximum time period that can be selected is one month.
-  sort: 'desc' # String | Sort the results in the ascending/descending order of record creation.
+  sort: 'desc', # String | Sort the results in the ascending/descending order of record creation.
 Default order is **descending** if `sort` is not passed
-}
+  limit: 500, # Integer | Number of documents returned per page
+  offset: 0 # Integer | Index of the first document in the page }

 begin